aredn/documentation/arednGettingStarted/installing_firmware.rst

 **Final Configuration Steps**

 1. After booting the AREDN firmware image the node should have a default IP address of 192.168.1.1.
 Change your computer’s Ethernet interface to DHCP mode to obtain an IP address from the node.

-For the hAP ac lite, pull the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4).
+  .. attention:: For the *Mikrotik hAP ac lite* **only**, pull the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.

   You should be able to ping the node at 192.168.1.1.
 If this does not work, then something is wrong.
 Don't proceed until you can ping the node.
 You may need to disconnect and reconnect your computer's network cable to ensure that your IP address has been reset.
 Also, you may need to clear your web browser's cache in order to remove cached pages remaining from your node's previous firmware version.

 2. In a web browser, open the node’s Administration page ``http://192.168.1.1/cgi-bin/admin`` (user = 'root' password = 'hsmm') and navigate to the *Setup > Administration > Firmware Update* section.
 Select the **bin** file you previously downloaded and click the *Upload* button.